Air & Space Forces Association: The Air Force's advocate

 Despite independence, however, the Air Force's place was not assured.
 After the Allied victory, the United States began post-war demobilization.
 In their first statement of policy in 1948, the Air Force Association warned "while recognizing that peacetime airpower is expensive, we know that wartime airpower is far more costly" and began campaigning for a 70-group Air Force, which was also called for by a special presidential commission.

 Dwindling budgets also increased interservice rivalry.
 In 1946, U.S. Navy leaders attempted to kill the Convair B-36 Peacemaker strategic bomber, instead advocating for carrier aviation.
 In part due to the advocacy of the Air Force Association, the Revolt of the Admirals was unsuccessful and the B-36 Peacemaker went into service.

 The Air Force Association maintained a close relationship with Hollywood, which enabled it to directly communicate the need for airpower to the public.
 At AFA's second national convention, it held "Operation Wing Ding" at Madison Square Garden and featured its own vice president Jimmy Stewart along with Bob Hope, Marlene Dietrich, Lena Horne, Clark Gable, Dinah Shore, Jack Dempsey, Jerry Colonna, Jane Froman, Carmen Miranda, Margaret O'Brien, Walter Pidgeon, Herb Shriner, Gypsy Rose Lee, Joe E. Brown, Jinx Falkenburg, and The Rockettes.
 The performance was lauded as "the greatest show ever put on in Madison Square Garden" by the venue's president, John Kilpatrick.
+The "Wing Ding" was presented again at the Hollywood Bowl on 24 August 1951, with many of the same participants plus even more Hollywood notables.
+General LeMay was given a Man of the Year Award.

 In 1950, the Air Force Reserve Officer Training Corps' Arnold Air Society honored society affiliates with the Air Force Association.

 In 1953, the Air Reserve Association merged into the AFA.
 In May 1959, right before the first graduation at the United States Air Force Academy, AFA sponsored its first outstanding-squadron dinner, which would later become a highlighted event for the association.

 The Air Force Association embraced the arrival of the jet age, sponsoring four national Jet Age Conferences starting in 1956.
 The same year, Air Force Magazine published an article on Strategic Air Command which got national attention when Arthur Godfrey told his primetime audience on CBS to read it.
 On 1 May 1956, AFA created the Air Force Association Foundation, soon renamed the Aerospace Education Foundation, to manage its education programs.

 At its 1956 National Convention, the Air Force Association, in partnership with the Air Force, inaugurated its Outstanding Airman of the Air Force program to recognize enlisted airmen.
 The 1957 "Golden Anniversary" issue of Air Force Magazine, produced with the Air Force Historical Research Division, marked fifty years since the establishment of the Army Signal Corps' Aeronautical Division.